Does ‘tailored’ really mean tailored?

 Q: But what if they are stuck and the tutor isn’t free?

 A: Our tutors keep an eye out for anyone with their hand up or who is looking puzzled.
-If they are already helping someone they will ask the child to use the skills they would in school: re-read the question, use a working out book to break it down, or have a think about what step 1 to solving the problem will be.
-Often the child can overcome their problem independently but once free, the tutor will check in and support as necessary or praise them for tackling the question independently.
+If they are already helping someone they will ask the child to use the skills they would in school: re-read the question, use a working out book to break it down or have a think about what step 1 to solving the problem will be.
+Often the child can overcome their problem independently but once free, the tutor will check-in and support as necessary or praise them for tackling the question independently.

 Q: Can you tell me more about SEND?

 A: As the saying goes: “If you know one child with SEN… you know one child with SEN”.
-Children with additional needs are no different to any other child, in that what works for one child may not work for another.
+Children with additional needs are no different from any other child, in that what works for one child may not work for another.
 It’s getting to know them that makes the difference.
 Our most powerful tool in getting it right for your child is you!
 Parents know their child better than anyone and your knowledge is invaluable.
 We welcome school reports and other feedback to plan our part in helping your child fearlessly achieve their goals.
-If something is working, we encourage parents to tell us so that we can adapt your child’s learning in the centre.
+If something isn’t working, we encourage parents to tell us so that we can adapt to your child’s learning in the centre.

 Our tutors are trained to understand what strategies and tools are most likely to support a child with SEND.
 Our on-screen learning tools are designed to support all learners with brilliant audio and visual features to engage.
 We are also well equipped with aids that they may use at school/home such as pencil grips, wobble cushions and tangle toys.
 Uniquely, we provide opportunities for social progress if that is your child’s goal – members can play, relax and interact with other children in our Surf Club area.
-You can find out more about how we help here.
+You can find out more about SEND and how we help here.

 At Explore Learning there’s no ‘one size fits all’, no magic approach, we just work hard to ensure that we get to know your child and support their growth from the second they step through the door.
 Get in touch with your local centre team to find out more.